jgallen23/clientside/docs/index.md

 	clientside --export ClassB index.js

 ###Output
-As you can see in the output, a.js got wrapped in a closure and set as cs1 and index.js's require('./a') call got replaced by cs1.
+As you can see in the output, a.js got wrapped in a closure and set to cs1 and index.js's require('./a') call got replaced by cs1.
 The entire file also got wrapped in a closure, set to the export name that was passed in, which is set to the output from the main file (index.js).

 	var ClassB = (function(exports) {
 		var cs1 = (function(exports) {